kkauder/eic.github.io/_about/howto.md

 The content and order of top entries in the navigation bar as well as content and ordering of all items in all dropdown menus are defined in that file.

-#### Front Matter
 "Front Matter" is a piece of YAML code (typically short) on the very top of a Markdown-formatted document which can contain any sort of data, for example variables used to render the page.
 It can be used to define the behavior and treatment of the page in higher-level contructs referencing it, since the data in the Front Matter is accessible as object attributes.
-Importantly, it also serves to inform the platform "Jekyll" that this particular page needs to be rendered into HTML for inclusion in the site being built.
+Importantly, it also serves to inform {% include navigation/findlink.md name='Jekyll' %} that
+this particular page needs to be rendered into HTML for inclusion in the site being built.

 All files are expected to be in the Markdown (MD) format, and **each MD file is to be equipped with the "front matter" section**, which could look like the excerpt below.